achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-1999-mla-convention.md

 > This paper describes the challenges and effects of using a listserv as a writing and discussion space in literature courses.
 The author explores both the shifting intellectual dynamic of the class, and also the subtle alteration of the students’ subject positions, in response to the change in discursive space.
 Situating these issues in relation to the work of theorists like Stanley Fish, Katherine Hayles, and Sherry Turkle, the author cautiously assesses the usefulness of these models for understanding the pedagogical impact of creating a digital writing community.

-</div><div>The `New’ Computer-Assisted Literary Criticism: What Does it Look Like?
+The `New’ Computer-Assisted Literary Criticism: What Does it Look Like?
 What Will it Look Like?
 -----------------------------------------------------------------------------------------------

 Presiding: Raymond G. Siemens, Malaspina University-College